JetBrains/Qodana/topics/teamcity.md

 ### Configure the project token

-The [project token](project-token.md) is required by the paid %product% [licenses](pricing.md), and is optional in case of the
+The [project token](project-token.md) is required by the paid %product% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
-Community license.
 You can see these sections to learn how to generate the project token:

 * The [](cloud-onboarding.md) section explains how to get the project token generated while first working with Qodana Cloud
 * The [](cloud-projects.xml#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization